sonuyadav51/theme.js/README.md

 ## How To Use

-add this code in your javascript file or script tag. <br>
+just add following code in your javascript file or script tag. <br>
 Important => add attribute `type="module"` in script tag in which you will `import` this library.

 #### use this code if you have downloaded library `using npm`.